nicolo-tellini/rust_cov_bed/README.md

 `rust_cov_bed` does not contains all the flags available in samtools coverage but just a subset was relevant for my analyses.

-feel free forking and add additional if needed, please do not pull request because, I am not familiar with RUST and I have no time to test additional changes.
+feel free forking and adding additional flags or change it. please do not pull request because, I am not familiar with RUST and I have no time to test additional changes.

 ---